top of page

 The other trouble is that when I see a higher blood sugar reading than I expect - after the considerable dietary, exercise and mindfulness efforts I make - I produce even more cortisol by feeling more irritated than other people might, because I'm half Palestinian and half Scottish.
 I am, in a very literal way, wired to react with high emotion and particularly forcefully so when thwarted.
 I needed an answer and fast.

 I sought the answer in the Too Type Two laboratory that is my local coffee shop.
-Determined to find a solution to this rinse-repeat cycle with cortisol, my lab technicians (two mates) and I interviewed nearly seven people.
+Determined to find a solution to this rinse-repeat cycle with cortisol, my lab technicians (two mates) and I interviewed nearly four people.
 The time of day may have skewed composition of our cohort, which may in turn account for the starkly binary results of this rigorous survey.
 Rigorous, I tell you.

 Our survey revealed that there are only two ways of overcoming the production of cortisol in response to stress.
-They are:

 1. Develop psychopathy